The-Doraemonians/Brocc_Li/exam/exam_prep.typ

   ]

   76. Name and explain five scenarios when retrieval-based LMs should be used.
+  #answer-box[
+    + When the task requires frequent updates.
+    + When access to long-tail or less popular knowledge is crucial.
+    + When high verifiability is required.
+    + When the parameter efficiency is a priority.
+    + When the privacy of data is a concern.
+  ]
   77. What is an agent?
+  #answer-box[
+    An *agent* is artificial entity that enhance LLMs with essential capabilities enabling them to sense their environment, make decisions, and take actions.
+  ]
   78. Name and explain the two competing views on agents.
+  #answer-box[
+    + *LLM-first view*: We make an LLM into an agents.
+    + *Agent-first view*: We integrate LLMs into AI agents so they can use language for reasoning and communication.
+  ]
   79. What is the fundamental difference between current and classic agents?
+  #answer-box[
+    Contemporary AI agents, with integrated LLM(s), can use language as a vehicle for reasoning and communication ]
   80. Name three types of AI agents and compare them in terms of expressiveness, reasoning and adaptivity.
+  #answer-box[
+    #table(
+      columns: 4,
+      inset: .75em,
+      align: center + horizon,

+      [], [Logical Agent], [Neural Agent], [Language Agent], [Expressiveness], [Low], [Medium], [High],
+      [Reasoning], [Logical inferences], [Parametric inferences], [Language-based inferences], [Adaptivity], [Low], [Medium], [High],
+    )
+  ]
   81. Name and explain three methods that can be used to teach LLMs how to properly use tools.
+  #answer-box[
+    + *Prompting*: Instruct the LLM to use a specific tool by defining in prompt.
+    + *Reinforcement Learning*: Autonomous exploration and correction of errors based on environmental feedback through reinforcement learning.
+Agent learns to select appropriate tools by maximizing rewards.
+    + *Self-supervised*: Pre-defined tool APIs and encourage models to call and execute tool APIs.
+  ]
   82. What is the ReAct agent, and what are its benefits?
+  #answer-box[
+    - The *ReAct agent* is a new paradigm of agents that reason and act to achieve tasks.
+    - *Benefits*:
+      - Synergy of Reasoning and Acting.
+      - Simple and intuitive to use.
+      - General across domains.
+  ]
   83. What are the four components of the unified framework for LLM agents?
+  #answer-box[
+    + *Profile*
+    + *Memory*
+    + *Planning*
+    + *Action*
+  ]
   84. What is multi-agent orchestration, and why do we need it?
+  #answer-box[
+    - *Multi-agent orchestration* is the process of managing multiple agents to work together effectively.
+    - We need it to:
+      + Enable collaboration between agents.
+      + Improving scalability and robustness when dealing with complex tasks.
+      + Optimize resource allocation and task distribution.
+  ]
   85. Give two examples of a multi-agent system and explain how they work.
+  #answer-box[
+    + *Retrieval-Augmented QA*: includes 2 agents, a retriever and a generator, that work together to answer questions by retrieving relevant information and generating responses.
+    + *Decision Making*: 2 agents, one suggests next step, executor does action and provides feedback.
+  ]
   86. What are two potential risks of multi-agent systems, and why are they difficult to deal with?
+  #answer-box[
+    + Leaking private data
+    + Causing financial loss.
+    - They difficult to deal with because Identifying these risks is labor-intensive as testing becomes difficult with increased agent complexity.
+  ]
   87. What is LLM alignment, and why is it important?
+  #answer-box[
+    - *LLM alignment* is a learning phase where they learn how to present information to users and align to human preferences.
+    - It is important because it helps prevent harmful or unintended consequences, ensuring that LLMs act in ways that are beneficial and safe for users.
+  ]
   88. How does Proximal Policy Optimization (PPO) work, and what are its two benefits?
+  #answer-box[
+    - *Proximal Policy Optimization (PPO)* is a reinforcement learning algorithm that optimizes the policy of an agent by balancing exploration and exploitation.
+    - *Benefits*:
+      + Prevents mode collapse to single high reward answers.
+      + Prevents the model from deviating too far from the distribution where the reward model is accurate.
+  ]
   89. What are three drawbacks of PPO?
+  #answer-box[
+    + Need to train multiple models.
+    + Needs sampling from Language model during fine-tuning.
+    + Complicated reinforcement learning training process.
+  ]
   90. How does Direction Preference Optimization (DPO) improve upon PPO?
+  #answer-box[
+    *Direction Preference Optimization (DPO)* improves upon PPO by directly optimizing the policy based on preference data, rather than relying on a reward model.
+  ]
   91. What is Reinforcement Learning from Human Feedback (RLHF)?
+  #answer-box[
+    *Reinforcement Learning from Human Feedback (RLHF)* is a method that combines reinforcement learning with human feedback to train language models, allowing them to align with human preferences and improve their performance in generating responses.
+  ]
   92. What are the challenges of the _human feedback_ in RLHF?
+  #answer-box[
+    - Biases of human evaluators.
+    - Good oversight is difficult.
+    - Data Quality: Cost/Quality trade-off.
+    - Tradeoff between richness and efficiency of feedback types ]
   93. What are the challenges of the _reward model_ in RLHF?
+  #answer-box[
+    - A single reward model cannot represent a diverse society of humans.
+    - Reward misgeneralization: reward model may fit with human preference data due to unexpected features.
+    - Evaluation of reward model is difficult and expensive.
+  ]
   94. What are the challenges of the _policy_ in RLHF?
+  #answer-box[
+    - Robust reinforcement learning is difficult.
+    - Policy misgeneralization: training and deployment environments are different.
+  ]
   95. Name and explain the three key concepts for language agents.
+  #answer-box[
+    + *Reasoning*: The ability to update short-term memory.
+    + *Memory*: The capacity to store and retrieve information.
+    + *Planning*: The algorithm to choose an action from the action space.
+  ]
   96. Why are reasoning and acting helpful for agents?
+  #answer-box[
+    - *Reasoning* helps agents to make informed decisions based on the current context and available information.
+    - *Acting* allows agents to take actions that can change the environment or achieve specific goals, enabling them to interact effectively with users and systems.
+  ]
   97. How do LLM agents have short-term and long-term memories, and what are they most useful for?
+  #answer-box[
+    - *Short-term memory*: This is primarily the context window of the LLM.
+      - Most useful for reasoning.
+    - *Long-term memory*: retains knowledge and experiences over time, enabling the agent to learn from past interactions and improve future performance.
+      - Most usefull for retrieving and learning.
+  ]
   98. Name and explain three planning paradigms for language agents.
 Give an advantage and a drawback for each.
+  #answer-box[
+    + *Reactive*: Combines reasoning and acting in a single framework.
+      - *Advantage*: fast, easy to implement.
+      - *Drawback*: greedy, short-sighted.
+    + *Tree Search with Real Interactions*: Breaks down complex tasks into smaller, manageable steps.
+      - *Advantage*: systematic exploration.
+      - *Drawback*:  irreversible actions, unsafe, slow.
+    + *Model-Based Planning*: Organizes actions into a hierarchy of goals and sub-goals.
+      - *Advantage*: faster, safer, systematic exploration.
+      - *Drawback*: relies on the accuracy and generalizability of the world model.
+  ]
   99. What are the advantages of code agents?
+  #answer-box[
+    - *Object Management*: They can handle complex data structures (images, audio, texts).
+    - *Composability*: They allow for the combination and reuse of actions.
+    - *Generality*: Code agents are capable of performing any computationally possible task.
+  ]
   100. What is the purpose of the Model Context Protocol (MCP)?
+  #answer-box[
+    The purpose of the Model Context Protocol (MCP) is to dramatically reduce integration complexity and maintenance burden when building AI applications that interact with various tools and data sources.
+It achieves this by:
+    - Defining a standard protocol where each AI application implements the client side of MCP only once.
+    - Requiring each tool or data source to implement the server side of MCP only once.
+  ]
 ]